Potato Shaders 1.21, 1.21.4, 1.21.3 → 1.20

 Comparison

-Use our comparison tool to compare the Minecraft default pack with Potato shaders.
+Use our comparison tool to compare the Minecraft default pack with Potato.

 Potato shaders compared to Minecraft vanilla (before)Potato shaders compared to Minecraft vanilla (after)